b3-exmo/b3-exmo.github.io/docs/Scripture/Bible.md

 — *[The Miracle of the Holy Bible](https://www.churchofjesuschrist.org/study/general-conference/2007/04/the-miracle-of-the-holy-bible?lang=eng&id=p8#p8)*, M Russel Ballard, General Conference April 2007

 I'm interested to find more about what opposition Tyndale, Wycliffe, and Gutenberg faced.
 Truth be told, I know very little about those people.
 I have the idea in my head that the Catholic church had taken advantage of illiterate adherents prior to the invention of the printing press.
-Keeping scripture in Latin meant that lay folk couldn't corroborate or very any teachings.
+Keeping scripture in Latin meant that lay folk couldn't corroborate or verify any teachings.
 That understanding may be an oversimplification of matters.
 I'll add some notes here once I dig into it.
 I find it noteworthy simply because an LDS official is making this statement.
 Persecution complex seems prevalent in Christianity.
 Some of it is justified, but much of it is not.

 &nbsp;